Palaniappan, Latha P, MD

 This study seeks to decrease the incidence of gestational diabetes and associated morbidity in diverse populations.
 The results of this project will fill an important knowledge gap for racial/ethnic differences in gestational diabetes.
 Findings will contribute to a more global understanding of gestational diabetes and provide targeted research, culturally tailored clinical efforts, and public health policy within the United States.

 Why is it important for you, personally, to become involved in diabetes research?
-What role will this award play in your research efforts?
+What role will this award play in your efforts?

 I became interested and involved in diabetes research among diverse populations because of the increased prevalence of diabetes among certain racial/ethnic groups.
 Specifically, I became interested in studying diabetes and chronic disease among Asian Americans because they are often aggregated in research studies, yet there is extensive heterogeneity among the individual Asian American subgroups (e.g., Asian Indian, Chinese, Filipino, Japanese, Korean, Vietnamese).
 For example, Asian Indians in particular, are one of the highest-risk groups for diabetes and other chronic disease.
 I experienced this personally, as my dad died of a heart attack, at the age of 39.
 This award will help facilitate research efforts and allow us to gain a better understanding of gestational diabetes among Asian American subgroups.